Educational Requirements

 Cons

-- Emotional toll of financial hardship.
+- Emotional toll from financial hardship cases.

 - Keeping up with changing regulations.